IBM/ubiquity-docker-plugin/README.md

-#Ubiquity Docker Volume Plugin
+# Ubiquity Docker Volume Plugin
-Ubiquity volume plugin provides access to persistent storage for Docker containers utilizing Ubiquity service integrated with Spectrum Scale
+The Ubiquity Docker volume plugin provides access to persistent storage for Docker containers.
+This plugin communicates with the Ubiquity Volume Service for the creation and management of volumes in the storage system.
+Once created, a volume can be used by either Kubernetes or Docker.

+This plugin is a REST service that must be running on each of your Docker hosts (or Docker Swarm hosts).

+This plugin can support a variety of storage systems.
+See 'Available Storage Systems' for more details.

-### Installation
+## Installation

-#### Prerequisites
+### General Prerequisites
 * [Ubiquity](https://github.ibm.com/almaden-containers/ubiquity) service must be running
 * Install [docker](https://docs.docker.com/engine/installation/)
 * Install [golang](https://golang.org/)

-Optional (only needed with "spectrum-scale" backend; not needed with "spectrum-scale-nfs" backend)
-* Install Spectrum-Scale client and connect to Spectrum-Scale cluster
+### Storage Prerequisites
+The correct storage software must be installed and configured on each of the hosts.

+For example:
+* Spectrum-Scale - Ensure the Spectrum Scale client (NSD client) is installed and part of a Spectrum Scale cluster.
+* NFS - Ensure hosts support mounting NFS file systems.

-#### Getting started
+### Getting started
 - Configure go - GOPATH environment variable needs to be correctly set before starting the build process.
 Create a new directory and set it as GOPATH
 ```bash
 mkdir -p $HOME/workspace